Arzonic-Agency/arzonic.com/README.md

-# 🌐 Arzonic – Danish Modern Web Agency
+# 🌐 Arzonic – Danish Software Agency

 **Arzonic** is a modern digital agency specializing in custom web applications, immersive 3D experiences, and performance-focused solutions.
 This repository contains the official agency website, built with cutting-edge technology and a strong focus on design, speed, and flexibility.